Rhododendron tomentosum: Similar species

 This species is not to be confused with the traditionally-used one Rhododendron groenlandicum, found throughout Northern North America.

 Uses

 Herbal medicine

 Rhododendron tomentosum is used in herbalism to make an herbal tea called "Labrador tea".
-Some schools of homeopathy consider Rhododendron tomentosum to be a specific remedy for puncture wounds produced by sharp-pointed objects or bites.
-However, no objective material benefit has ever been documented in any properly controlled study to date.
+However, no material benefit has been documented in any properly controlled study.

 Other uses

 Marsh Labrador tea has traditionally been used as a gruit in brewing beer in the Middle Ages.
 Due to its strong fragrance, it has also formerly been used as a natural deterrent against clothes moths, also mosquitos and bugs in general, in Scandinavia and in Eastern Europe.